-All staff work together appropriately to provide stimulating and engaging learning experiences that meet the needs of many pupils.
+All staff work together appropriately to provide stimulating and engaging learning experiences that meet the needs of most pupils.
 They place a clear priority on developing all pupils' Welsh language skills and their pride in Wales.
-As a result, pupils in both streams, particularly those who are taught in the Welsh-medium stream, speak Welsh confidently and take pride in their identity.
+As a result, pupils speak Welsh confidently and take pride in their identity.

 The headteacher has high expectations of herself, the staff and pupils.
 All members of teaching staff have individual targets that link purposefully to the priorities for improvement and meet their professional learning needs.
 The school has clear arrangements to ensure that pupils have positive attitudes to learning and behave appropriately around the school.
-As a result, the behaviour and commitment of nearly all pupils to their work and the life of the school are good.
+As a result, the behaviour and commitment of nearly all pupils to their work and to the life of the school are good.

 The headteacher has worked diligently to share responsibilities effectively between the staff.
 Across the federation, all staff work in teams, including teams to develop the curriculum and improve pupils' well-being.
 Support staff are given beneficial opportunities to lead in a number of areas, for example by providing intervention sessions for pupils with emotional and social needs and by holding sessions to develop pupils' literacy skills.
-As a result, pupils receive robust well-being support and stimulating and engaging learning experiences.
+As a result, pupils receive robust well-being support and stimulating, engaging learning experiences.